 Bonus Tips on Trampoline Winter Care and Maintenance

-Regular Inspection and Cleaning is Important
+Regular Inspection and Cleaning are Important

 Weather Cover is a Must

-On the chilly days, never keep the trampoline exposed without snow cover.
+On chilly days, never keep the trampoline exposed without snow cover.
 It’ll damage the trampoline that you never expect.

 Don’t Forget the Frame